bluciam/TDD-workshop/index.md

 bundle install
 ```

-# About Testing
+# Why testing?

 Testing in Rails is both hard and easy.
 Hard because it takes as much time as coding does, but easy because there are many tools that make the most complicated things straightforward.
 There are so many tools though, that sometimes it is hard to choose.
 Neat paradox.
-When setting up testing for my app, I did not find in one place a comprehensive explanation of the Rails testing process as a whole.
-This is an attempt to fix the situation.

-# Why testing?

-The issue is more what and when to test.
+The next issue is what and when to test.
 Michael Hartl has an introduction to testing in his [Ruby on Rails tutorial](https://www.railstutorial.org/book/static_pages#sec-getting_started_with_testing "Ruby on Rails tutorial"), which describes why testing and the kinds of tests he is likely to do.
 In summary,

-*   first test the controllers and the models, in other words `unit testing`;
+*   first, test the controllers and the models, in other words `unit testing`;
-*   second test the functionality across models, views and controllers, the `integration tests`;
+*   second, test the functionality across models, views and controllers, the `integration tests`;
 *   and third, the views, also known as `feature tests`, they are likely to change and more complex so this is something to weight in when implemeting them.

 The `regression tests` on bugs are also very important, and specially having tests in place before any refactoring.